-The following is generic advice for taking leave from practice/becoming Non-Practising.
-There is also some information under Frequently Asked Questions.
-If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the board to discuss further.
+The following is generic advice for taking leave from practice and becoming Non-Practising.
+If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the Board.

 Process for becoming Non-Practising

 - During the practising year – You must contact the Board’s office to request your practising status be changed to Non-Practising.
 You will become Non-Practising from a defined date.
 As you have already paid your APC fee, there is no further fee for this.

 - At renewals – Follow the steps online for making a Non-Practising declaration and pay the relevant fee.

 Supervision (excluding prescribing – see next section)

 If your practise is currently being supervised, please arrange for your supervisor to sign you off on the MyCCP platform when you go on leave.
 On return to practice, you will need to make arrangements to be supervised again and complete your supervision period; don’t forget to ensure your supervisor signs you on as the Board counts your supervision period from that date.

 Only registered dietitians with a current APC can be supervisors.
 Therefore, if you are a supervisor you will need to ensure your supervisees are made aware you are taking leave (changing your status to Non-Practising) and you will need to sign off as their supervisor on the MyCCP platform.
 They will need to arrange a new supervisor.

 - If you are a prescriber the Board strongly recommends that you continue to undertake the annual prescribing update while you are on leave from practice to ensure a smooth return to prescribing and that you therefore retain the prescribing endorsement.